XLex0/ADA-Automated-Digital-Assistant-/README.md

 0.1.2 beta (prometeus)

 #### The actual version is not finished yet
-The actual version has the capacity to transcribe voice to text is the base of the assistant
+The actual version has the capacity to transcribe voice to text is the base of the assistant also is incorporated the lemmatization and deletion of stopwords

+#### rename instructionscopy.json --> instructions.json
+Rename and configure with your own properties

 ### Requires